HibaSwaidan/smart-buy-window-predictor/README.md

 3. **Dataset coverage is limited**
    The training data covers 922 ASINs across six product categories.
 Broader production deployment would require more categories and a larger product set.

-4. **Tracking is not yet a full alerting system** Users can save and cancel tracking requests.
-Automated scheduled checks and email notifications are planned as future work.

 ---

 ## Future Work

 Planned extensions include:

-* scheduled daily price checks for active tracked products
-* email notifications when the target price is reached
 * larger product dataset
 * additional Amazon categories
 * category-specific calibration